Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 The first part is mostly the same, the puzzle always returns an AGGSIG check for the pubkey `0xfadedcab`.
 However it only checks for the first element of the solution.
-This is because instead of the solution for this puzzle being a list of OpConditions to be printed out, the solution is a program/solution pair.
+This is because, instead of the solution for this puzzle being a list of Conditions to be printed out, the solution is a program/solution pair.
 This means that the recipient can run their own program as part of the solution generation, or sign a puzzle and let somebody else provide the solution.
+When we use program parameters to generate solutions, refer to that as a "delegated puzzle".

 The new program and solution inside the solution are evaluated and the result of that is added to the OpCode output.
 We will cover in more detail how this works in the [next part](/docs/deeper_into_clvm/) of this guide.